 The groundbreaking approach to the use of technology within a theatrical setting is echoed in every area of the production and responds directly to the script and music- David White and Dominic Kennedy have orchestrated and produced the score to include the familiar sounds of computer and phone alerts in a remarkable and seamless way – Nevertheless the piece retains emotional integrity and presents a pressing discourse for out times.

-Nina has been nominated for a WhatsOnStage Award for the video design on the show.
-You can vote here:
+Nina was nominated for a WhatsOnStage Award for the video design on the show.

 The staging – with direction from James Grieve – is exemplary.
 Winkworth’s score, by turns playful and plangent, takes its cue from the bleeps and pings of our digital-dependent life and it’s answered by a brilliantly whizzy design: walls of pulsating, colour-shifting LEDs augmented by live projections, serious news-feeds and silly emojis included (hats off to Lucy Osborne, Oliver Fenwick and especially Nina Dunn).

 Lucy Osborne’s set, consisting of two large sliding screens composed of little iPhone-size panels that light up, is also ingenious.

 Jafar Iqubal – WhatsOnStage

 ★★★★ – Dominic Maxwell – The Times